3 Important Reminders When Transferring Your Cable

 Reminder #2: Allow Sufficient Time for Your Cable Installation Appointment

-While most installation appoinments are relatively easy and hassel-free, there's a chance that your cable representative might need extra time for tasks such as adjusting the positions of your TV's, rerouting cords connecting to your modem. etc.
+While most installation appointments are relatively easy and hassle-free, there's a chance that your cable representative might need extra time for tasks such as adjusting the positions of your TV's, rerouting cords connecting to your modem. etc.

-When scheduling your appoinment, allow 2-3 hours for installation so that you're adequately cushioned for any unexpected tasks that may arise.
-Most cable installation appoinments require someone 18 years of age or older to be present during the appointment, so if you aren't able to stick around the entire time, not to worry!
+When scheduling your appointment, allow 2-3 hours for installation so that you're adequately cushioned for any unexpected tasks that may arise.
+Most cable installation appointments require someone 18 years of age or older to be present during the appointment, so if you aren't able to stick around the entire time, not to worry!
 As long as an adult family member or friend is present, you're golden.

 1. Ensure that all the TVs requiring service are inside the home at the time of your appointment.